Primate Education Network (PEN) is a global network dedicated to connecting and empowering primate conservation educators.

 - Positively influence knowledge, attitudes, and behaviors about primates as flagship species for entire ecosystems

 - Increase protection for primates and their natural habitats

 PEN is excited to launch a new online course!
 Previously, PEN's Regional Coordinators in Latin America, Africa, and Asia represented the network at meetings and conferences and hosted workshops in primate range countries.

 Using our Projects Directory, primate educators anywhere in the world can search for and register their projects.

 Resource Library [Archived]

 To promote information sharing and prevent primate educators from reinventing the wheel, PEN curates a comprehensive collection of downloadable primate education materials.

 Primate educators have gained valuable insight on what works and does not work.
-PEN highlights primate educators and their lessons learned through our storytelling blog series.
+PEN highlighted primate educators and their lessons learned through our storytelling blog series.

-To build on our storytelling blog series, PEN rewards educators working in Latin America, Africa, and Asia for sharing their experience and solutions in primate education.
+To build on our storytelling blog series, PEN rewarded educators working in Latin America, Africa, and Asia for sharing their experience and solutions in primate education.